keinsell/brainrot/README.md

 - **🔌 Language-agnostic**, even through this repository is written mostly in TypeScript there's no problem to use it with application written in other languages, if you find deployment logic, versioning and packaing somehow useful for your application you can still use `turborepo` and ex. `cargo` under it.

-## Development

-### Common Takes

-- **People are idiots**, not first and not last to say this sentence, but it's true - people are idiots, they do not understand things, they do not read documentation, they do not read error messages, they do not read logs, they do not read anything, they do not understand anything, they do not understand the problem, they do not understand the solution, they do not understand the code, they do not understand the architecture, they do not understand the business, they do not understand the requirements.
-People are idiots, and they will always be idiots, and you have to deal with it - honestly, I'm an idiot too, but I'm trying to be less idiotic every day.
-I'll cry about it more on my blog, stay tuned.
-- **Software is hard**, software is hard, it's not easy, it's not simple, it's not straightforward, it's not` "just write the code", it's not "just deploy the code", it's not "just run the code".
-  People who think otherwise are just ignorant fucks that do not understand what they are doing.

 ## Contributing